A peek at Corsair Gaming Inc. (CRSR): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 2.46 million shares valued at $89.0 million.
 The investor’s holdings represent 2.67% of the CRSR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is JP Morgan Chase & Company with 1.3 million shares valued at $47.11 million to account for 1.41% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 1.2 million shares representing 1.31% and valued at over $43.46 million, while Susquehanna International Group, LLP holds 0.74% of the shares totaling 0.68 million with a market value of $24.6 million.

-Corsair Gaming Inc. (NASDAQ: CRSR) is -4.89% lower on its value in year-to-date trading and has touched a low of $14.09 and a high of $51.37 in the current 52-week trading range.
+Corsair Gaming Inc. (NASDAQ: CRSR) is -10.85% lower on its value in year-to-date trading and has touched a low of $14.09 and a high of $51.37 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CRSR stock was last observed hovering at around $34.08 in the last trading session, with the day’s gains setting it 0.37% off its average median price target of $49.00 for the next 12 months.
-It is also 37.36% off the consensus price target high of $55.00 offered by 9 analysts, but current levels are 6.89% higher than the price target low of $37.00 for the same period.
+The CRSR stock was last observed hovering at around $32.40 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $49.00 for the next 12 months.
+It is also 41.29% off the consensus price target high of $55.00 offered by 9 analysts, but current levels are 12.73% higher than the price target low of $37.00 for the same period.

-The stock witnessed a -18.46% In the last 1 month and extending the period to 3 months gives it a -1.20%, and is 8.23% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.91% over the week and 7.48% over the month.
+The stock witnessed a -17.25% in the last 1 month and extending the period to 3 months gives it a -18.79%, and is -6.27% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.84% over the week and 7.26% over the month.

 Corsair Gaming Inc. (CRSR) Analyst Forecasts